 A program that doesn't start, crashes often or is not performing as expected even in term of speed may be a sign of a system issue, either Hardware or Software.
 Before spending time looking for the source of the problem and if your computer has not been rebooted recently, make sure to reboot it before following.
 You will very likelly save time since a simple reboot use to fix most problems.
-If it is not the case, continue reading, below are steps for Apple macOS and Microsoft Windows users that can help fix problems and speed up the software or even the whole System.
+If it is not the case, continue reading, below are steps for macOS and Microsoft Windows users that can help fix problems and speed up the software or even the whole System.
 This page is based on Computer Hope: My computer is running slow what steps can I do to fix it? article with added macOS information.

 One of the most common reasons for a slow computer are programs running in the background.
 Remove or disable any useless background applications and startup programs that automatically start each time the computer boots.
 To see what programs are running in the background and how much memory and CPU they are using, open Activity Monitor on macOS or Task Manager on Windows (note that if you are running Windows 7 or higher, run Resmon to get a better understanding of how your computer is being used).
 Furthermore, if you have an antivirus scanner on the computer, spyware protection program, or another security utility, make sure it is not scanning your computer in the background.
 If a scan is in progress, it can decrease the overall performance of your computer.